Talking to people who have the same anxieties helps my child feel not alone.Allergy Pals USA parent

 PACIFIC 1:00 – 2:00 PM

 Through our upbeat weekly Zoom meetings, participants make new friends from across the country, play fun games, and learn new skills with others who “get” living with allergies!
 Each one-hour session is led by mentors and Junior Mentors who create a safe, welcoming, and inclusive space for participants to ask questions and share their experiences.
 Whether you’re new to our program or a returning participant, it’s a fun and exciting experience every time!
 This program is free, but donations are kindly accepted!

 Who is this for?

-Allergy Pals (2nd – 4th grade) connect with others living with food allergies and dietary restrictions, learn how to be an advocate, and have fun with other kids who “get it.”
+Allergy Pals (3rd – 7th grade) — for kids who want to connect with others living with food allergies and dietary restrictions, complete exciting creative missions, learn how to be an advocate, and have fun with other kids who “get it.”

-Participants in both programs gain a sense of belonging and a community of people who understand the unique challenges of living with food allergies, celiac disease, and other dietary restrictions.
+Participants gain a sense of belonging and a community of people who understand the unique challenges of living with food allergies, celiac disease, and other dietary restrictions.